Wednesday, October 2, 2024

 Historic Ecology: Oak Trees

-As the oak woodland was replaced with irrigated agriculture the water balance shifted from surplus to deficit.
+As the oak woodland was replaced with irrigated agriculture the water balance shifted from abundance to deficit.
 Rather than capturing and infiltrating rainfall, the land now required that water be pumped from the aquifers to sustain crops and orchards.
-By 1890, over 4,000 acres was converted to irrigated land in the Ojai Valley.
+By 1890, over 4,000 acres had already been deforested.
+Today there is approximately 6,000 acres of irrigated land in the Ojai Valley.

 Recognizing the importance of maintaining and restoring the remaining oak woodlands, the County of Ventura and other jurisdictions throughout California have ordinances protecting oak trees.
 Many organizations work to educate residents and coordinate volunteer efforts.
 In the Ojai Valley this includes;